Congratulations on deciding to participate in an internship and best wishes as you pursue your goals!

 For assignments and due dates, refer to Internship Reflection Questions.

 In addition to your reflection papers, please complete a timesheet, have your site supervisor confirm the hours, and email them it to both your Faculty Internship Advisor and firstname.lastname@example.org each time a reflection paper is due.

 Prior to starting your internship, complete and submit the pre-internship assessment to assess the level of career readiness skills you currently possess.

 Okay, I have registered.
 Now, how do I make the most out of my internship?

 Tips and Strategies for Internship Success

 - At all times, be in touch with your faculty internship advisor

 - At any time, contact Career Services

-- Share the Site Supervisors Guidebook for Supervising Internships with your Site Supervisor to address questions about their duties.
+- Share the Site Supervisor Guidebook for Supervising Internships to address questions about their duties.

 To make the most of the internship experience, follow the simple principles of PREPARE, ENGAGE, REFLECT!